 Alternatively, you can maintain the same one-to-one relationship and have rows for each installation and token, but you'll probably want to organize these with a sort key: the

-After the app is installed on the organization, you'll be able to use a single org-wide user token for any users that authenticate after that moment (or reauthenticate).
+After the app is installed on the organization, you'll be able to use a single organization-wide user token for any users that authenticate after that moment (or reauthenticate).

-For the bot user token, which is likely what you use for most action, the case is simpler.
-After an org-wide deployment, all the workspaces where your bot was installed will automatically be accessible to the new org-wide token.
+After an organization-wide deployment, all the workspaces where your bot was installed will automatically be accessible to the new organization-wide bot user token.

 Your app does not lose access to workspaces or need to interrupt users.
-You can use the org-wide bot user token for workspaces where your app had already been installed.
+You can use the organization-wide bot user token for workspaces where your app had already been installed.